umulmrum/holiday/README.md

 To create your own holiday providers have a look at the existing code, it should be self-explanatory.
 I will happily merge pull requests to support more countries (see below).

+### Notes on Canadian Holidays

+- Holidays in Canada were hard to grasp while adding (for a non-Canadian).
+There are multiple levels of flexibility in the holidays (differences betweeen provinces/territories, role of government/private sector, negotiatability of substitue holidays).
+So the current state surely is not perfect and further proposals are highly welcome.

 ### Notes on German Holidays